 • encephalitis (inflammation of the brain)

-The diagnosis is usually made by characteristic symptoms, sometimes blood is taken to determine immunoglobulins.
-Treatment directly against the virus has not been developed, so you just need to alleviate the child's condition with antipyretic drugs.
-There is evidence that vitamin A supplementation in children with measles can significantly alleviate the infection.
-Vaccination of children can reduce the incidence of illness and the risk of serious complications.
-It must be remembered that on the 6-10th day after the administration of the vaccine, alleviated symptoms of the disease (low temperature, small rash on the child's body) may appear, which pass quickly and do not pose a health hazard.
+The diagnosis is usually made by characteristic symptoms, and sometimes blood is taken to determine immunoglobulins.
+Treatment directly against the virus has not been developed, so you just need to alleviate the child’s condition with antipyretics.
+There is evidence that taking vitamin A by children with measles significantly mitigates the course of the infection.
+Vaccination of children can reduce the incidence of the disease and the risk of severe complications.
+It must be remembered that 6-10 days after the vaccine is administered, milder signs of the disease may appear (low fever, a small rash on the child’s body), which pass quickly and do not pose a health hazard.

 Rubella

 • The latent period is from 2 to 3 weeks.
-There are no manifestations at this stage, but the child may already be contagious.
+At this stage there are no symptoms, but the child may already be contagious.

 • Prodromal period.
-There is a slight malaise, a low rise in temperature, very often this stage goes unnoticed.
+There is a slight malaise, a slight rise in temperature, very often this stage goes unnoticed.
 The occipital and posterior cervical lymph nodes are noticeably enlarged.

-• The period of rashes.
-A pale pink rash appears on the face, spreads quickly downward, and disappears just as quickly, usually after 3 days.
+• Rash period.
+A pale pink rash appears on the face, quickly spreads downwards and disappears just as quickly, usually after 3 days.
 May be accompanied by mild itching.
 Peeling usually does not remain.

-Rubella often occurs without a rash at all, making it difficult to distinguish it from other infections.
+Rubella often occurs without a rash at all, so it is difficult to distinguish it from other infections.
 The virus is dangerous mainly for expectant mothers.
-When infected before 11 weeks of gestation, most children have congenital malformations.
-After 16 weeks, the risk of anomalies is low, but there is a possibility of congenital rubella with damage to the brain, skin, eyes, hearing loss - hearing loss.
-Therefore, when planning a pregnancy, all women need to know the level of rubella antibodies in order to vaccinate them if they are absent.
+When infected before the 11th week of pregnancy, most children have congenital malformations.
+After 16 weeks, the risk of abnormalities is low, but there is a possibility of congenital rubella with damage to the brain, skin, eyes, and hearing loss - hearing loss.
+Therefore, when planning pregnancy, all women need to find out the level of antibodies to rubella in order to vaccinate if they are absent.

 Scarlet fever

 Scarlet fever is a disease caused by group A streptococci.
-This means that the source of infection is not only patients or carriers of scarlet fever, but also people with any pathology caused by these bacteria (angina, for example).
+This means that the source of infection is not only patients or carriers of scarlet fever, but also people with any pathology caused by these bacteria (sore throat, for example).
 Scarlet fever is transmitted by airborne droplets.
 Symptoms:

 • The latent period is 2-7 days.